Recent developments in mathematical aspects of relativistic fluids: Open problems and future directions of research

-We recall that by the problem of shock formation we are in particular referring to solutions away from symmetry (see Section \ref{S:Study_of_shocks}).
-Shock solutions for the Einstein-Euler system in symmetry classes have been studied in \cite{Rendall-Stahl-2008,Groah-Smoller-Temple-Book-2007}.
+We recall that by the problem of shock formation we are in particular referring to solutions away from symmetry (see Sect.~\ref{S:Study_of_shocks}).
+Shock solutions for the Einstein--Euler system in symmetry classes have been studied in \cite{Rendall-Stahl-2008,Groah-Smoller-Temple-Book-2007}.

 It is likely that genuinely new ideas will be needed to address Problem \ref{Pr:Shock_Einstein_Euler}.
-As we reviewed in Section \ref{S:Study_of_shocks}, the techniques currently available for the study of shock formation are \emph{adapted to the fluid's characteristics,} more precisely to the sound cones, whose collapse characterizes the onset of shock formation.
-But the sound cones are timelike with respect to the spacetime metric, and one cannot derive energy estimates along timelike surfaces\footnote{Unacquainted readers can see the comments on the energy formalism in Sections \ref{S:Detour_Minkowski} and \ref{S:Estimates_curl_Omega_along_sound_cones}.}.
+As we reviewed in Sect.~\ref{S:Study_of_shocks}, the techniques currently available for the study of shock formation are \emph{adapted to the fluid's characteristics,} more precisely to the sound cones, whose collapse characterizes the onset of shock formation.
+But the sound cones are timelike with respect to the spacetime metric, and one cannot derive energy estimates along timelike surfaces\footnote{Unacquainted readers can see the comments on the energy formalism in Sects.~\ref{S:Detour_Minkowski} and \ref{S:Estimates_curl_Omega_along_sound_cones}.}.
 Thus, proper control of the gravity part cannot be obtained by known methods.
 This difficulty is a manifestation of the multi-characteristics nature of the problem.
 It is interesting to notice, however, that if the sound cones were spacelike with respect to the spacetime metric, i.e., if the fluid traveled at speeds greater than the speed of light, then current techniques of shock formation would be applicable, see \cite{Speck-2018-1}.

 \begin{innercustomthmproblem} Establish low-regularity solutions for the relativistic Euler equations with no H\"older assumption on the data and $(\hat{h}, u, \curl u) \in H^{2+\varepsilon}(\Sigma_0)\times H^{2+\varepsilon}(\Sigma_0)\times H^{2+{\varepsilon^\prime}}(\Sigma_0)$, $0< \varepsilon^\prime < \varepsilon$. \end{innercustomthmproblem}